YohannFaure/DiskFitting/README.md

-# DiskFitting : fitting J1615
+# DiskFitting : fitting a Protoplanetary Disk

 This package was designed to fit J1615 protoplanetary disk in the image plane, but is quite general and can be adapted quite easily to other disks.